tendermint/tendermint/docs/spec/consensus/light-client.md

     // store header hp locally
   if Bisection(h1,hp,trustlevel) {
-    // only check right branch if hp is trusted return Bisection(hp,h2,trustlevel)
+    // only check right branch if hp is trusted
+    // (otherwise a lot of unnecessary computation may be done) return Bisection(hp,h2,trustlevel)
   }
   else {